Medabots: Rubberobo Gang

-Shrimplips is a member of the Rubberobo Gang where he is the youngest, smallest, and more level-headed of the group who was already aware of Dr. Meta-Evil being their leader unlike the other three members.
-When Dr. Meta-Evil revealed himself to the Rubberobo Gang, Shrimplips partook in going after Medabots that have rare medals starting with Neutranuse with help from the spider-type Medabot Spidar who Metabee managed to defeat because Gillgirl left Spidar's Robattle parts back at their hideout since she didn't expect them to be in a Robattle.
+Shrimplips is a member of the Rubberobo Gang.
+He is the youngest, smallest, and more level-headed of the group, and, unlike the other three members, was already aware of Dr. Meta-Evil being their leader.
+When Dr. Meta-Evil revealed himself to the Rubberobo Gang, Shrimplips partook in going after Medabots that have rare medals starting with Neutranuse with help from the spider-type Medabot Spidar.
+However, Metabee managed to defeat them because Gillgirl left Spidar's Robattle parts back at their hideout, not expecting them to be in a Robattle.
 His true name is Shrimpy Lippowitz (サラ ミツオ, Sara Mitsuo).
 Dr. Meta-Evil later paired him up with Gokudo.